 The financial pages can be customised in a number of ways to alter the layout:

-Click on the drop-down menu of 'Disclosures' to optionally show:
+Click on the dropdown menu of Disclosures to show:

 - Normal - this will display any linked disclosures as normal in the Notes pages with both relevant text and financial information